Author Archives: Jim Zub

 • Contributing to the Gary Con charity art jampiece-

-The Gary Con 2025 Charity Artist Jampiece, almost finished.
+The Gary Con 2025 Charity Artist Jampiece.

 Young Zub: Some day you’ll get to sketch a piece beside the legendary Larry Elmore, Jeff Easely, Erol Otus, and more to raise money for charity because you’ll be part of the tabletop role-playing game industry!
 Pinch yourself, kid.
 The future is gonna be surreal.